South Dakota Highway Patrol

 The South Dakota Highway Patrol is the state police agency for South Dakota, which has jurisdiction everywhere in the state except for sovereign Native American reservations.
 It was created to protect the lives, property and constitutional rights of people in South Dakota.
 In addition to enforcement of laws, the SDHP has regional SWAT teams that provide tactical and warrant services to police and Sheriff Departments.
 The SDHP is also responsible for training K-9 teams to law enforcement agencies in South Dakota.
 The SDHP also has a division responsible for executive protection of the state dignitaries and protection of the capital grounds and administrative state buildings and grounds.
-There are currently 201 members (i.e., state troopers) of the South Dakota Highway Patrol.

 Jurisdiction

 Troopers with the South Dakota Highway Patrol are entrusted with the authority to conduct investigations concerning violations of criminal and traffic statutes throughout the state, regardless of city, township, or county boundaries.

 Including traffic enforcement, in communities that already have a police presence, the South Dakota Highway Patrol may respond to citizen calls.
 The South Dakota Highway Patrol has statewide jurisdiction, and frequently assists other agencies with emergency calls for service ranging from accidents, criminal investigations to fights in progress.
 As a mission of the South Dakota Highway Patrol, they will preserve peace and order.

 Headquarters staff are based out of Pierre.
 A Motor Carrier Division is also headquartered in Pierre.